-Not every actor on the market has to apply for authorisation of his use(s).
+Furthermore, it should be noted that not every actor on the market has to apply for authorisation of his use(s).
 This is because he can benefit from the authorisation granted to an actor up its supply chain.
 It is further possible to submit joint applications by a group of actors.